fern-api/fern/generators/openapi/README.md

 ## What is Fern?

-Fern is an open source toolkit for designing, building, and consuming REST APIs.
+Fern is a toolkit for designing, building, and consuming REST APIs.
 With Fern, you can generate client libraries, API documentation, and boilerplate for your backend server.

 Head over to the [official Fern website](https://www.buildwithfern.com/?utm_source=github&utm_medium=readme&utm_campaign=fern-openapi&utm_content=homepage) for more information, or head over to our [Documentation](https://www.buildwithfern.com/docs/intro?utm_source=github&utm_medium=readme&utm_campaign=fern-openapi&utm_content=documentation) to dive straight in and find out what Fern can do for you!